where: Via del Corso, 440, not far from the Spanish Steps and the Mausoleum of Augustus

 When we returned to Rome in 2013 the church restorations had been completed after twenty years of work and the true beauty of the church could be seen.

 The church was built in 1612 and dedicated to Saints Ambrose and Charles Borromeo.

-The vault ceiling frescoes, the Fall of the Rebel Angels by Giacinto Brandi were painted between 1677 and 1679.
-He also painted the transept vault and the cupola which was designed by Pietro da Cortona.
+The vault ceiling frescoes, the Fall of the Rebel Angels were painted by Giacinto Brandi between 1677 and 1679.
+Brandi also painted the transept vault and the cupola which was designed by Pietro da Cortona.